 If I see a therapist out of network, how much will my insurance pay?

 The answer is often: “a percentage of usual and customary” based on the zip code where services are being offered.
-Ask about "usual and customary" services for 90064 (Los Angeles) or 91403 (Sherman Oaks), depending on where I will be seeing you.
+Ask about "usual and customary" services for “telehealth services”

-Some reimbursement is contingent up the type of session (e.g. initial session, on-going visit, phone session, etc.)
+Some reimbursement is contingent upon the type of session (e.g. initial session, on-going visit, phone session, etc.)